Wheatley’s New Science of Leadership

 A Personal Response

-My renewed faith in the Creator of adaptive, orderly, self-correcting organizational systems causes me personally to commit to avoiding a habitual fall into panicked, knee-jerk reactions.
+It calls for a personal commitment to avoid a habitual fall into panicked, knee-jerk reactions.
 The “system” of life itself is set up to cooperate and to achieve certain ends despite change and flux.
 In this I can trust, and that includes in the business world.
-If I truly believe that God is in control, that belief must play out in my business plans and actions.
 It should result in a level of calm that is generally nonexistent in most business settings.
 It should also empower me to be the kind of leader that I personally admire most—a transformational leader who pays attention to the concerns and needs of those I lead; who helps them gain awareness of issues by helping them look at old problems in new ways; and who excites and inspires them to achieve larger goals.

 No man is an Iland, intire of itselfe; every man is a peece of the Continent, a part of the maine; if a Clod bee washed away by the Sea, Europe is the lesse, as well as if a Promontorie were, as well as if a Manor of thy friends or of thine owne were; any mans death diminishes me, because I am involved in Mankinde; And therefore never send to know for whom the bell tolls; It tolls for thee.
 MEDITATION XVII Devotions upon Emergent Occasions John Donne

 These ideas have inspired me to reassign value to various workplace elements.
 It is easy to see people and events as hurdles and roadblocks rather than as partners and opportunities.
 My changed view on organizational structure necessitates a changed view on organizational “structures” or elements.
 If I expect harmonious results from coordinated efforts, I am more likely to realize such results, and everyone can benefit from my reformed expectations.
 If chaos and instability are stepping stones to change and newly formed processes, I don’t have to stand in the way.
 The underlying order that characterizes the evolving processes will not disappear, regardless of my attitudes or actions, so I need not throw myself in the path of oncoming threats to save the day.
-My plans need not dictate pathways to specific outcomes, particularly in light of the fact that God’s plans are greater, and His ways are not my ways.
+My plans need not dictate pathways to specific outcomes.

 This view is especially pertinent to how I regard “human resources,” practically and conceptually.
 Wheatley says, “As we learn to live and work in this process world, we are rewarded with other changes in our behavior.
 I believe we become gentler people.
 We become more curious about differences, more respectful of one another, more open to life’s surprises.
 It’s not that we become either more hopeful or pessimistic, but we do become more patient and accepting.”
 That is as it should be.
 In my experience, this metamorphosis happens with age in general.
 Admittedly, though, it may be a result of deliberate, individual choice.
 Some harden and jade with age.
 Others become softer and kinder, regardless of context.
 Choice dictates whether we participate in networks that build up or ones that tear down.

 Ultimately, I have been empowered by these ideas to relax in the downward spiral into entropy that is inevitable in this iteration of life.
 I have been granted only so much usable energy, and at some point a disturbance must occur, and matter and energy must be exchanged.
 I can accomplish only so much, and can find peace in recognizing that, in the end, it will have been enough.
 In change, there is growth.
 Stability is not the goal—at least not yet.
 This world has not yet reached a settled state that any of us would want to be stuck with for eternity.
-Change is welcome, and transformation brings hope that someday matter and information will finally come together exactly as the Lord originally planned it, and the ultimate outcome will be better than any human board of directors might envision.
+Change is welcome, and transformation brings hope that someday matter and information will finally come together—perhaps exactly as planned—and the ultimate outcome will be better than any board of directors might envision.